darena-solutions/bluebuttonpro-public/docs/source/directory-listing.rst

 The listing will be created in an active state if this check is successful and a ``201 Created`` response will be returned from the API.

-Once at least one listing is created for an organization, they can now recieve Synapse packages from a different organization.
+Once at least one listing is created for an organization, they can now receive Synapse packages from a different organization.

 .. _directory-listing-searching-for-listings: